markusglue/GlueSigner/README.md

 GlueSigner enables the signing functionality for mobile devices running Android OS.

 ## Additional Information
-The documentation to the Bachelor Thesis is not published here.
-Please contact Glue Software ENgeneering AG to obtain the documentation: info@glue.ch
+The documentation of the Bachelor Thesis is not published here.
+Please contact Glue Software Engeneering AG to obtain the documentation: info@glue.ch